Language-Research-Technology/ldac-profile/profile/profile.md

 The structural elements of a Language Data Commons RO-Crate are:

-- A Collection / Object hierarchy to allow language data to be grouped - for example a corpus with sub-corpora, or collections of items (objects) from a particular region.
+- A Collection / Object hierarchy to allow language data to be grouped - for example, a corpus with sub-corpora, or collections of items (objects) from a particular region.

 - Dataset and File entities (as per RO-Crate).
-Files may be referenced locally or via URI - eg from an API.
+Files may be referenced locally or via URI - e.g. from an API.
 If an RO-Crate contains files they MUST be linked to the root dataset using `hasPart` relationships as per the RO-Crate specification.